-Presents an analytic approach to intermediate microeconomics.
+0.15 EFTS OL, OC, DP 18 points Presents an analytic approach to intermediate microeconomics.
 The emphasis is on the fundamental conceptual foundations of microeconomics, illustrating their application with concrete examples.

-BSNS 104, ECON 112 and one of FINC 102, FINQ 102, MATH 160, 170
+(BSNS 104 or 113) and ECON 112 and one of FINC 102, FINQ 102, MATH 160, 170